For years Britelyt has been dedicated to the most innovative and reliable high powered, liquid fuel lanterns and accessories.

 We invite you to take a tour of our new lanterns and see for yourself how much time and effort has gone into producing the King of all Lanterns.From heavier, more durable materials to a complete re-engineering of many key systems we have been able to offer you a product that we are proud to use ourselves!

 Perhaps the most unique feature is our ability to burn more than just Kerosene or Gasoline.
 With the ability to burn bio-fuels and other affordable and readily available fuels, BriteLyt has set itself apart from its competition.
+All our lanterns made of brass and stainless steel parts.

 |Original Petromax™ 500CP/HK||Coleman Northstar™||Britelyt™|